xu-chris/mindoscope/README.md

 It's mainly based on the awesome [d3.js](http://d3js.org) framework.
 This helps me a lot to visualize the Mind Map.
 The upload drag-and-drop area is based on [dropzone.js](http://www.dropzonejs.com).
 The introductions is made with [intro.js](http://usablica.github.io/intro.js/).

 # Demo
-Look to this demo Mind Map (it's based on the German cat Wikipedia article): [Katzen Mind Map](http://app.mind-o-scope.com/demo).
+Look to this demo Mind Map (it's based on the German cat Wikipedia article): [Katzen Mind-o-scope](http://app.mind-o-scope.com/demo).
+This one is based on the [ACM Computing Classification System](https://www.acm.org/about/class/2012) that contains nearly 2500 nodes for classification of articles, books and journals: [ACM CCS 2012 Mind-o-scope](http://app.mind-o-scope.com/acmccs2012).

 # The story behind
 I made and used monster-sized, careful crafted and structured Mind Maps for my Bachelor study and liked the way how it helps me to visually structure everything I know (and I have to know).
 It helps me a lot to remember very special term by deriving its association to more meta-like topics and terms.